 This will produce an HMAC code for the array of octets in "data" of length "len".
-The index into the hash descriptor table must be provided in "hash" It uses the key from "key" with a key length of "keylen".
-The result is stored in the array of octets"dst".
+The index into the hash descriptor table must be provided in "hash".
+It uses the key from "key" with a key length of "keylen".
+The result is stored in the array of octets "dst" and the length in "dstlen".
+The value of "dstlen" must be set to the size of the destination buffer before calling this function.
 Similarly for files there is the following function:

-"hash" is the index into the hash descriptor table of the hash you want to use. "fname" is the filename to process. "key" is the array of octets to use as the key. "keylen" is the length of the key. "dst" is the array of octets where the result should be stored.
+"hash" is the index into the hash descriptor table of the hash you want to use. "fname" is the filename to process. "key" is the array of octets to use as the key of length "keylen". "dst" is the array of octets where the result should be stored.